 If you’re looking to whip yourself a savory snack that hits the spot, these recipes will make you go loco.

 - 1 bag of Tostitos for Tostilocos, or Doritos for Dorilocos (single serve)

 - Mexican hot sauce (Valentina or Tapatio to taste)

-- Lay your back of chips on a table label side up.
-Make one cut down the middle so it opens up like a bowl.
+- Lay your bag of chips on a table label side up.
+Use scissors to make one cut down the middle so it opens up like a bowl.

-- Add the cucumbers, jicama, pork rinds and peanuts.
+- Add the cucumbers, jicama, pork rinds, tamarind and Japanese peanuts.